The Recently Re-Discovered Red Wattle Hog That Yields Arguably The Most Flavorful, Succulent Pork Money Can Buy…

 AT WHOLESALE PRICES!

-Pasture-raised by Michigan’s only registered Red Wattle farm, it’s GMO-free and available no where else: not in West Michigan’s gourmet markets or artisanal butcher shops.
+Pasture-raised by one of Michigan’s oldest registered Red Wattle farm, it’s GMO-free and available very sparsely throughout the state.

 BUT TO SECURE A SHARE OF THIS FAMOUSLY WELL-MARBLED, EVER-SO-JUICY, AND EXCEPTIONALLY FLAVORFUL ARTISANAL MEAT YOU MUST ACT NOW.

-These hogs are harvested only sparingly throughout the year and have just been made available in a one-size-fits-all, crowd-pleasing cutting order (while supplies last).
+These hogs are harvested only at select times throughout the year and have just been made available in a one-size-fits-all, crowd-pleasing cutting order (while supplies last).

 Best of all, your order of a fully butchered half or whole hog is delivered FREE in Grand Rapids, MI, and shipped at cost everywhere else throughout the contiguous United States.